 While extending knowledge of art within a therapeutic context, you will continue to develop your practical skills.
 You will explore issues connected with working as part of a multidisciplinary team and collaborate with other students.
 Learning is consolidated, developed, applied and assessed while working creatively and therapeutically with small groups on selected education or community arts placements, which also provide a stimulus for consideration of a research focus for your third year.

-In your third year, you will focus on personal research linked to a placement.
-You will be required to plan and develop a focused research project by way of independent study.
-This involves the production of protocol and ethics documentation for consideration and approval by the University’s Research and Ethics Committee.
+In your third year, you will focus on evidence based practice related to a placement.
+You will be required to plan and develop a focused evaluation proposal.
 Further development of your art is pivotal at this stage, as is research linked to practice while on placement.
 This will provide an opportunity for you to explore and direct your emerging professional practice in preparation for employment.

 You will take part in collaborative sessions as well as learn through placements in an educational setting.
 In the final year, you will undertake an independent research project.

+Assessment methods on the course are varied and are typically coursework and practical in orientation.
 Assessment consists of coursework, essays, peer presentations, creative and therapeutic peer workshops, independent study and professional work on placement.
-There are no examinations within this programme.
+There are no examinations within the Creative and Therapeutic Arts programme.

 The Creative and Therapeutic Arts team are keen to encourage students to become involved with working with a wide range of groups in order to broaden their experience and understanding while on the degree.